 We have developed our curriculum around the ethos and practices established in our school over a number of years.
-The curriculum has been designed to complement our teaching and learning policy and, to embed our vision and ethos which is underpinned by our three key values of:
+The curriculum has been designed to complement our teaching and learning policy and to embed our vision and ethos which is underpinned by our three key values of:

 Our curriculum is always evolving, so that we can mould it to the needs, interests and requirements of our ever-changing school community.
 We ensure it promotes retention, develops subject-specific and generic learning skills and is accessible for all.
 Above all, our curriculum is designed to promote a love of learning, to promote interest and to provide motivation.
 Our aim is to ensure children are ready for High School and have a broad, high-quality grounding in all the subjects we teach.

 Below are a list of curriculum documents which you can download.
 These are the documents which our teachers use to plan and assess learning.
-Please note, however, that our Curriculum is very new and we will be systematically improving it throughout the next few years, so there may be changes in the future.

 Our curriculum follows the National Curriculum which can be found HERE.